BroadbandForum/usp-test/docs/PROJECT/METADATA.md.txt

     * Fixed typo in test 1.86
     * Fixed tests 2.23 - 2.26 to use 'Param' instead of invalid 'Obj' permissions

+* - [Release 1.3.2][TP-469 Amendment 3 Corrigendum 2]
+  - May 2025
+  - * Updates build version
+    * Reverts test 1.20 to version 1.2 of test plan

 :::

 Comments or questions about this Broadband Forum  should be directed to <info@broadband-forum.org>.